V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Introduction

-Other recent research has attempted to use LLM-based methods to build end-to-end perception and planning algorithms for an individual autonomous vehicle~\cite{sima2023drivelm, tian2024drivevlm, wang2024omnidrive, tian2024token, chen2024drivingwithllms, nie2023reason2drive, wang2023drivemlm, xu2023drivegpt4} due to their common-sense reasoning and generalization ability from large-scale pre-trained data.
-These LLM-based models encode the raw sensor inputs into visual features, and then perform visual understanding and answer varieties of driving-related perception and planning questions.
+Other recent research has attempted to use LLM-based methods to build end-to-end perception and planning algorithms for an individual autonomous vehicle~\cite{sima2023drivelm, tian2024drivevlm, wang2025omnidrive, tian2024token, chen2024drivingwithllms, wang2023drivemlm} due to their common-sense reasoning and generalization ability from large-scale pre-trained data.
+These LLM-based models encode the raw sensor inputs and answer driving-related perception and planning questions.
 These approaches have shown some promise but have not yet explored the benefits of cooperative perception and planning.
-LLM-based driving algorithms without cooperative perception could also face safety-critical issues when the individual vehicle's sensory capability is limited.